 After installation your SSH server is ready to use.
 Now all you need is a SSH client to be able to connect to your server from your other computer.
 I recommend you to use PuTTY.

-NOTE: if you plan to remotely access from outside your local network, be sure to configure SSH server to be safe as possible.
+NOTE: if you plan to remotely access from outside your local network, be sure to configure SSH server to be as safe as possible.

 If you didn't install LAMP during setup here's how to do it.
 We'll use Tasksel, which is installed on Ubuntu Server by default.